Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics

-Estimating the density of high-dimensional data has been a central research objective in both theoretical \citep{silverman2018density, chencontinuous} and applied \citep{cranmer2020frontier, lopez2018deep, noe2019boltzmann} settings.
+Estimating the density of high-dimensional data has been a central research objective in both theoretical \citep{silverman2018density, chencontinuous} and applied \citep{cranmer2020frontier, noe2019boltzmann} settings.
 The ability to identify modes and evaluate likelihoods in complex feature spaces enables a deeper understanding of the underlying data-generating process, laying the foundation for questions surrounding uncertainty quantification \citep{kuleshov2022calibrated, charpentier2020posterior} and the principled comparison of probabilistic models \citep{gutmann2012noise, rhodes2020telescoping}.
 In this context, generative models have emerged as a prominent data-driven approach to density estimation, with methods such as Continuous Normalizing Flows (CNFs) \citep{chen_neural} learning expressive approximations of data distributions and enabling the exact evaluation of likelihoods for individual observations.

-A notable application of density estimation pertains to the study of \textit{likelihood ratios}, where the likelihoods of a data point under two alternative probabilistic models are compared in terms of their ratio \citep{Sugiyama2010DensityRE}.
-While this strategy is both simple and effective, the separate evaluation of sample likelihoods under different models poses computational challenges, particularly when likelihood approximation involves expensive integral expressions, as is the case for exact likelihood models such as CNFs.
+A notable application of density estimation concerns the study of \textit{likelihood ratios}, in which the likelihoods of a data point under two alternative probabilistic models are compared as a ratio \citep{Sugiyama2010DensityRE}.
+While this strategy is both simple and effective, evaluating sample likelihoods separately across different models poses computational challenges, particularly when likelihood approximations involve integral expressions and introduce discretization errors, as in exact likelihood models such as CNFs.

-In this work, we introduce a novel method to efficiently evaluate the likelihood ratios of data points under different conditional models based on CNFs trained with flow matching \citep{liu2022flow, albergo2023building, lipman2023flow}.
-Rather than independently estimating likelihoods and forming their ratio, we derive a single dynamical formulation to track the ratio along trajectories from data to noise.
+In this work, we introduce a method to efficiently evaluate the likelihood ratios of data points across different conditional models, using CNFs trained with flow matching \citep{liu2022flow, albergo2023building, lipman2023flow}.
+Rather than independently estimating likelihoods and forming their ratio, we derive a single dynamical formulation to track the ratio along generative trajectories from data to noise.
 Our method only requires standard CNF models and estimates likelihood ratios at inference time via the compositional combination of vector fields and density scores.
 We show improved performance on data-driven synthetic likelihood ratio estimation, while use cases can be extended to other fields requiring density comparisons, such as hypothesis testing and anomaly detection.